Plantation shutters are a popular option for interior shutters in Charleston. These wood or faux wood shutters attach to your window frame.

 - Evaluated and set up by a specialist

-Your window measurements could differ throughout your rooms.
-This can be due to the foundation, construction or another issue.
+Your window measurements can differ throughout your rooms.
+This can be caused by the foundation, construction or another issue.

 - Louvers falling down or not staying in place.